seedon198/seedon198/README.md

 **Contact**: Available via LinkedIn

 ---

-*"The best way to predict the future of security is to create it"*
+*"The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
+Therefore all progress depends on the unreasonable man."*
+*— George Bernard Shaw*

 ⭐ **Found my work useful?
 Star the repositories!
 I don't drink coffee like**